Your Gentle Dentist in Boise

 If you feel anxious or scared about visiting us, feel free to call the office and we will be happy to talk to you and explain our procedures, so you will know what to expect when you come in for an appointment.

-Our office uses advanced technology, and with sedation dentistry options we can ensure that any pain experienced will be minimal, and you will remain comfortable while the doctor works.
+Our office uses advanced technology, and with sedation dentistry options we are able to minimize, if not completely eliminate any pain and you will remain comfortable while the doctor works.

 Patients who need overcoming their fear of the dentist can go to www.dentalfearcentral.org for more information about dental phobias and how to handle them.